 What to Do When You See a Deer While Driving

-- Speed up as soon as the deer reaches the other side.
+- B. Speed up as soon as the deer reaches the other side

-- Drive straight and flash your headlights several times.
+- C. Drive straight and flash your headlights several times

 If there is deer on the road, flashing your high-beam headlights or honking your horn has little effect and will usually not deter deer.

-When it is dark, your high-beam headlights could cause deer to freeze.
-Switch quickly to low beams.
+Instead, your high-beam headlights could cause deer to freeze.
+If this happens, switch quickly to low beams.